 Buying Safety Tips:

 - Do not disclose to the seller how you will be paying if it's not necessary.
 If the seller is aware that you will be arriving with a large quantity of cash, it is an excellent opportunity for a personal robbery to take place.

 Obtain a bill of sale and verify the seller's identity through photo ID.
 Inform the seller that you want this before meeting, this will deter those selling illegitimate property from selling the property.

 Check the serial number on CPIC to determine if it is stolen.
-This can be accessed by the public here.

 Ask the seller why they are selling the property.